 - Alessandra Rossetti

 Alessandra Rossetti holds a BA in Language and Intercultural Communication from the University of Salento (Lecce, Italy) and an MA in Specialised Translation from the University of Bologna (Forlì, Italy).
-Her PhD research revolves around the usability of editing strategies for the simplification and machine translation of health-related texts.
-The goal of her research is to facilitate the dissemination of healthcare information to non-native speakers of English.
+Her PhD research revolves around the usability of authoring strategies for the simplification and machine translation of health-related texts.
+The goal of her research is to facilitate the dissemination of healthcare information to native and non-native speakers of English.
+Alessandra is a member of the EU-funded project Interact (https://sites.google.com/view/crisistranslation/home) which deals with translation in health-related crises.
+Alessandra’s research is being funded by the Irish Research Council.

 - Mali Satthachai